ThoughtWorksInc/DeepDarkFantasy/README.md

 EvalLang provide the capability to Evaluate a term and Back Propagate, ShowLang can pretty print stuff, and NextLang provide syntax sugar for Lambda Expression in the Network.

-However, none of those files does anymore than assembling 'feature provider' from ShowList (which pretty print operation related to List), EvalComb (which do evaluation and backpropagation on SKI/BCKW/Y Combinator), or whatNot.
+However, none of those files does anymore than assembling 'feature provider' from ShowList (which pretty print operation related to List), BEvalComb (which do evaluation and backpropagation on SKI/BCKW/Y Combinator), or whatNot.

-Reading EvalArrow -> EvalDouble -> EvalComb will get you know how stuff works.
+Reading BEvalArrow -> BEvalDouble -> BEvalComb will get you know how stuff works.
 After that you can probably understand whatever just by tracing import dependency.

 # FA Q